StatCan/aaw/docs/en/1-Experiments/Jupyter.md

 # Getting Data in and out of Jupyter

-You can upload and download data to/from Jupyterhub directly in the menu.
+You can upload and download data to/from JupyterHub directly in the menu.
 There is an upload button at the top, and you can right-click most files or folders to download them.